Kate Hudson: Other ventures

 In 2013, Hudson, in a partnership with online fashion retailer TechStyle Fashion Group, launched her own line of workout clothes and active wear, Fabletics, which currently operates 25 stores in the United States.
 The venture became her focus, and in a 2018 interview, Hudson remarked: "I work more on Fabletics now than I do on movies."

 In 2016, Hudson released her first book, Pretty Happy: Healthy Ways to Love Your Body.
 In 2017, she released her second book, Pretty Fun: Creating and Celebrating a Lifetime of Tradition.

 In August 2018, Hudson and New York & Company announced their partnership, a multi-year deal to represent the ambassador for the company's US$200-million Soho Jeans collection, and to develop her own fashion line.
 In 2018, Hudson collaborated with her mother Goldie to create a capsule collection, with 50 percent of net proceeds will benefit MindUP, a program within the Goldie Hawn Foundation.

 In November 2019, Hudson launched King St. Vodka, a vodka from California.
-A podcast, Sibling Revelry, by Kate and her brother Oliver, resulted in "playfully bickering" while promoting it on The Late Show with Stephen Colbert in 2022.
+A podcast, Sibling Revelry, by Hudson and her brother Oliver, resulted in "playfully bickering" while promoting it on The Late Show with Stephen Colbert in 2022.